 Youbiquo, from Italy, has created a pair of Smart Glasses powered with artificial intelligence that work as a lifeline for maintenance workers and other professionals.
 The equipment is customisable, and allows workers to ask for live maintenance procedures, call remote experts, recognise parts and record operations.
 “Workers can be connected to a remote expert who can guide them through a tricky operation,” said Carratu.

 Last2Ticket, from Portugal, is a software company that has developed an integrated e-ticketing and event management software for event organisers, as well as analytical tools to increase sales.
 They are already powering events in more than eight countries in Europe and Asia.

-The Enterprise Europe Network prouds itself on being the world's largest support network for SMEs with international ambitions, with the mission to offer small them businesses advice, and hands-on support to help achieve their goals.
+The Enterprise Europe Network prides itself on being the world's largest support network for SMEs with international ambitions, with the mission to offer them business advice, and hands-on support to help achieve their goals.